By Peter Wright & Paul Elam (2017)

 Adult women who learn to mimic child features through cosmetics, and the feigning of childlike behaviors of innocence and vulnerability, evoke in their male partners a very similar parental response.
 Like parents of literal infants men can be seen to respond with care-taking and protection, and if women are skilled at peppering the routine with threat-narratives she gains the ability to prompt him like a philharmonic concert conductor.
 Such is the obedient, reflexive state of readiness to rescue that defines the lives of so many men.

-Readers here are no doubt familiar with this charade being played out between men and women, one which was not lost on Esther Vilar when she gave a sardonic description of it in her 1971 book The Manipulated Man.
+Listeners are probably familiar with this charade being played out between men and women, one which was not lost on Esther Vilar when she gave a sardonic description of it in her 1971 book The Manipulated Man.
 There she writes:

 Woman’s greatest ideal is a life without work or responsibility – yet who leads such a life but a child?
 A child with appealing eyes, a funny little body with dimples and sweet layers of baby fat and clear, taut skin – that darling minature of an adult.
 It is a child that woman imitates – its easy laugh, its helplessness, its need for protection.
 A child must be cared for; it cannot look after itself.
 And what species does not, by natural instinct, look after its offspring?
 It must – or the species will die out.